MorganeRouvroy/ARMChallenge/README.md

-In order to help the government of the Republic of Colombia identify schools most in need of infrastructure and planning for disaster prevention and response, the application provides information on the location of hospitals and schools in Columbia.
+In order to help the government of the Republic of Colombia identify schools most in need of infrastructure and planning for disaster prevention and response, the application provides information on the location of hospitals and schools in Colombia.

 ---